 Dodge and Burn Like An Artist

 I can't emphasize how powerful dodge and burn is in post-processing.
-It's a simple yet elegant technique to transform your image to have more depth by accentuating the lights and the shadows as illustrated in this article.
+It's a simple yet elegant technique to transform your image to have more depth by accentuating the lights and the shadows.

 There's no rule on how you should dodge and burn.
 It's pretty much a free-hand technique where you can actually do however the way you want.